nginxinc/nginx-wiki/source/modules/echo.rst

 Test Suite
 ----------

 This module comes with a Perl-driven test suite.
-The `test cases <https://github.com/agentzh/echo-nginx-module/tree/master/t/>`_ are
-`declarative <https://github.com/agentzh/echo-nginx-module/blob/master/t/echo.t>`_ too.
-Thanks to the `Test::Nginx <http://search.cpan.org/perldoc?Test::Nginx>`_ module in the Perl world.
+The :github:`test cases <agentzh/echo-nginx-module/tree/master/t/>` are :github:`declarative <agentzh/echo-nginx-module/blob/master/t/echo.t>` too.
+Thanks to the `Test::Nginx <http://search.cpan.org/perldoc?Test::Nginx>` module in the Perl world.

 To run it on your side: